-Figure 14.
-Time-height series of the diabatic heating rate in Expts.
-1 and 6 (top panels).
-Contour interval: $5 \text{ K h}^{-1}$ to $20 \text{ K h}^{-1}$ in light contours of $5 \text{ K h}^{-1}$ , from $25 \text{ K h}^{-1}$ in thick contours of $50 \text{ K h}^{-1}$ .
-Panel (c) shows the maximum diabatic heating rate in all experiments as a function of time, and panel (d) shows the maximum height of the $10 \text{ K h}^{-1}$ contour.
+Figure 15.
+Time-height series of the diabatic heating rate in Experiments 1 and 6 (top panels).
+Contour interval: $5-20 \text{ K h}^{-1}$ in light contours of 5 K h^{-1} , from 25 K h-1 in thick contours of 50 K h^{-1} .
+Panel (c) shows the maximum diabatic heating rate in all experiments as a function of time and (d) shows the maximum height of the 10 K h^{-1} contour.

-derivative, $\dot{\theta}$ , of potential temperature, $\theta$ ) at each level and time in the six experiments.
-Since the pseudo-equivalent potential temperature $(\theta_e)$ at the centre of each bubble is essentially the same, the patterns of $\dot{\theta}(t,z)$ are closely related to the corresponding patterns of w(t, z) and it can be seen that there are significant differences in both the depth and magnitude of $\dot{\theta}(t,z)$ in the six experiments.
-For example, the absolute maximum of $\dot{\theta}$ in Expt 6 (the outermost updraught) is about 20% higher than that in Expt.
-1 (the updraught at the vortex centre).
-Moreover, the vertical extent of diabatic heating in Expt 6 is larger than that in Expt.
-1. Notwithstanding that fact that the assumption of the same thermal perturbation has limitations in relation to reality, the results of the thought experiment discussed here adds weight to the arguments presented by Smith and Montgomery (2016).
+$\dot{\theta}$, of potential temperature, θ) at each level and time in the six experiments.
+Since the pseudo-equivalent potential temperature (θ_e) at the centre of each bubble is essentially the same, the patterns of $\dot{\theta}(t, z)$ are closely related to the corresponding patterns of w(t, z) and it can be seen that there are significant differences in both the depth and magnitude of $\dot{\theta}(t, z)$ in the six experiments.

+For example, the absolute maximum of $\dot{\theta}$ in Experiment 6 (the outermost updraught) is about twice as large as that in Experiment 1 (the updraught at the vortex centre).
+Moreover, the vertical extent of diabatic heating in Experiment 6 is larger than that in Experiment 1.
+Notwithstanding the fact that the assumption of the same thermal perturbation has limitations in relation to reality, the results of the thought experiment discussed here add some weight to the arguments presented by Smith and Montgomery (2016).
+They questioned the realism of assuming a

+Montgomery (2016).
 They questioned the realism of assuming a fixed heating rate at different radial locations in the vortex.
-They noted also the assumption that air parcels rising at different radii have the same $\theta_e$ would further limit the realism of calculations that assume a fixed distribution of $\theta$ in relation to real tropical cyclones.
+They noted also the assumption that air parcels rising at different radii have the same θ_e would further limit the realism of calculations that assume a fixed distribution of $\dot{\theta}$ in relation to real tropical cyclones.